-4. Norwegian bottom trawl survey in the Barents Sea
+4. Norwegian bottom-trawl survey in the Barents Sea

-Norway has conducted bottom trawl surveys targeting cod and other demersal fish in the Barents Sea since late 1970s.
-From 1981 onwards there have been systematically designed surveys carried out during the winter months (usually late January - early March) by at least two Norwegian vessels; in some years the survey has been conducted in co - operation with Russia.
-Blue whiting is a regular bycatch species in these surveys, and has in some years been among the numerically dominant species (Heino et al, 2003).
-This survey is presently giving the first reliable indication of year class strength of blue whiting.
+Norway has conducted bottom-trawl surveys targeting cod and other demersal fish in the Barents Sea since late 1970s.
+From 1981 onwards there have been systematically designed surveys carried out during winter (usually late January-early March) by at least two Norwegian vessels; in some years the survey has been conducted in cooperation with Russia.
+Blue whiting is a regular bycatch species in these surveys, and has in some years been among the numerically dominant species (Heino et al., 2003).
+This survey is currently giving the first reliable indication of year-class strength of blue whiting.
 The survey is not used in the assessment because of it coverage at the edge of the distribution area, but it is used for recruitment predictions.
-The indices of 1 group blue whiting are presented in Table D1.
+The indices of 1 group blue whiting are presented in Table D4.

-5. Spanish bottom trawl survey
+5. Spanish bottom-trawl survey

-Bottom trawl surveys have been conducted off the Galician (NW Spain) coast since 1980, following a stratified random sampling design and covering depths down to 500 m.
+Bottom-trawl surveys have been conducted off the Galician (NW Spain) coast since 1980, following a stratified random sampling design and covering depths down to 500 m.
 The survey is directed to a mixture of species.
-Since 1983, the area covered in the Spanish survey was extended to completely cover Spanish waters in Division VIIIc.
+Since 1983, the area covered in the Spanish survey was extended to completely cover Spanish waters in Division 8.c.
 A new stratification has been established since 1997.
 The survey is not used in the assessments as it is only representative for a small part of the stock area.
-The mean catch and standard error of these bottom trawl surveys are presented in Table D2 and Figures E7.
-The stratified mean catch is presented in Figure D8.
+The mean catch and standard error of these bottom-trawl surveys are presented in Table D5.

-6. Portuguese bottom trawl survey
+6. Portuguese bottom-trawl survey

-Bottom trawl surveys have been conducted off the Portuguese coast since 1979, following a stratified random sampling design and covering depths down to 500 m.
+Bottom-trawl surveys have been conducted off the Portuguese coast since 1979, following a stratified random sampling design and covering depths down to 500 m.
 The area covered in the Portuguese survey was extended in 1989 to the 750 m contour.
 The survey is not used in the assessments as it is only representative for a small part of the stock area.
-The mean catch and standard error of these surveys is presented in Table D3.
+The mean catch and standard error of these surveys is presented in Table D6.

-7. French bottom trawl survey
+7. French bottom-trawl survey

-Bottom trawl surveys have been carried out since 1987 in the Bay of Biscay and 1997 in the Celtic Sea following a random stratified sampling design and covering depths down to 700 m; both areas are covered in October-November.
-Estimates of aged 0 blue whiting using a cut off of 18 cm and raised to the total survey areas are presented in Table D5.
+Bottom-trawl surveys have been carried out since 1987 in the Bay of Biscay and 1997 in the Celtic Sea following a random stratified sampling design and covering depths down to 700 m; both areas are covered in October-November.
+Estimates of aged 0 blue whiting using a cut off of 18 cm and raised to the total survey areas are presented in Table D7.